kotcity/kotcity/README.md

 To make a game that "takes over" from SimCity 4.
 We have a loooooong way to go:
 * Implement land values.
 * Have traffic affect desirability.
-* Implement "zots" showing what buildings are happy/sad about.
 * Bus and rail and stations.
 * More types of power plant (hydro, wind, etc).
 * Create buildings that use resources under the ground (coal, etc).